cs320-wisc/f21/p3/README.md

 ## Part 2: Web Crawling

 For this part of the project you will also need to install a ChromeBrowser and ChromeDriver onto your VM.
+In this lab you will only work with selenium.
 ```
-pip3 install selenium beautifulsoup4
+pip3 install selenium beautifulsoup4 Flask lxml
 sudo apt -y install chromium-browser
 ```